 There are times when the gufunc kernel uses too many of a GPU's resources, which can cause the kernel launch to fail.
-The user can explicitly control the maximum size of the thread block by setting the max_blocksize attribute on the compiled gufunc object.
+The user can explicitly control the maximum size of the thread block by setting the max\blocksize attribute on the compiled gufunc object.

+'''

-''' from numba import guvectorize
+from numba import guvectorize

 @guvectorize(..., target='cuda')

 def very_complex_kernel(A, B, C):

 ...

-very_complex_kernel.max_blocksize = 32 # limits to 32 threads per block

 '''